-St John's Meads CEP recognises that risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is therefore vital that all staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with any member of staff.
+St John's Meads CEP is aware that risks can be compounded where children lack trusted adults with whom they can be open.
+It is therefore vital that staff endeavour to reduce the additional barriers faced and create a culture where they can speak out or share their concerns with members of staff.